Chrome and Stainless Steel

-This guide aims to clear that confusion, filling you in on everything you need to know about chrome fire extinguishers, including their various functions, most popular uses, and relevant associated British Standards.
+This simple guide aims to clear that confusion, filling you in on everything you need to know about chrome fire extinguishers, including their various functions, most popular uses, and relevant associated British Standards.

 Over the years, you may have become familiar with the standard-issue red fire extinguisher, but recently an increasing number of workplaces and organisations have started to opt for chrome fire extinguishers instead.
 So, what are the differences between the two types of fire extinguishers and why have they become so popular?

-What are chrome fire extinguishers?
+what are chrome fire extinguishers?

 Chrome fire extinguishers, if being completely accurate, are actually manufactured from stainless steel or aluminium.
 However, once polished and finished, they feature an eye-catching chrome effect – hence their name.
 It is generally recommended that the aluminium types are chosen due to its ability to withstand high gas pressures, but remains lightweight and easy to handle.

 Made using the same components as their red counterparts, chrome extinguishers function in exactly the same way as any other fire extinguisher and are just as effective when tackling a fire.
 Like red extinguishers, the chrome extinguishers come in a range of sizes and all types of extinguishers are available, including water, foam, dry powder, CO2 and wet chemical.

 Chrome extinguishers are most commonly found in locations where visual appeal is a high concern.
 This means they are particularly popular in environments such as hotels, reception areas, restaurants, modern offices, and show homes.